 Applegate Valley is a sub-appellation of the larger Rogue Valley AVA.
 This valley stretches 50 miles from the California border to the Rogue River in Southern Oregon.
 Discover great wines at the wineries in this region.
 You’ll find that the weather is moderate with a warm, dry growing season.
 Days are hot and nights are cool.

 Many of the Umpqua Valley wineries are located along the Umpqua River.
+It’s a scenic area.
 This region is part of the Southern Oregon AVA and is located in Oregon’s Douglas County.
 Roseburg is the largest city in this area.